-If you realise capital gains and losses in the same tax year, the losses are offset against the gains before the CGT exempt amount (£3,000 in 2024/25) is deducted.
+If you realise capital gains and losses in the same tax year, the losses are offset against the gains before the CGT exempt amount (£3,000 in 2025/26) is deducted.
 Capital losses will be wasted if gains would otherwise be covered by your exempt amount.
 Consider postponing a sale which will generate a loss until the following tax year, or alternatively realising more gains in the current year.

-Generate a 50% income tax credit on an investment of up to £200,000 by investing through the Seed Enterprise Investment Scheme (SEIS).
+Generate a 50% income tax credit on an Generate a 50% income tax credit on an investment of up to £200,000 by investing through the Seed Enterprise Investment Scheme (SEIS).